Encyclopædia Britannica Eleventh Edition

 The Encyclopædia Britannica Eleventh Edition (1910–1911) is a 29-volume reference work, an edition of the Encyclopædia Britannica.
 It was developed during the encyclopaedia's transition from a British to an American publication.
 Some of its articles were written by the best-known scholars of the time.
-This edition of the encyclopaedia, containing 40,000 entries, has entered the public domain and is easily available on the Internet.
+This edition of the encyclopaedia, containing 40,000 entries, has entered the public domain and is readily available on the Internet.
 Its use in modern scholarship and as a reliable source has been deemed problematic due to the outdated nature of some of its content.
-Modern scholars have deemed some articles as cultural artifacts of the 19th and early 20th centuries.
+Nevertheless, the 11th edition has retained considerable value as a time capsule of scientific and historical information, as well as scholarly attitudes of the era immediately preceding World War I.